ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 ## SYNOPSIS

 ### Forensics Question:
 What artifacts can we recover from Windows Notepad now that it supports multiple tabs, saving session state, and multi-level undo?
+What evidence can be lost if you close Windows Notepad?
+What evidence can be lost if you open Windows Notepad?

 ### OS Version:
 - Microsoft Windows 11 23H2 Build 22631 (Original Tests)